Will-So/pelapost/readme.md

 # Testing
 To run the tests, you need to make sure that python has permission to write to the test directory.

+# Troubleshooting
+## [Errno 2]
+There are two possible causes for this error.
+Depending on your OS, the script might not have write access to your blog's directory.
+In this case, the solution is to use `chmod` to change the access rights.
+`[Errno 2] No such file or directory: '/Users/Will/Devel/tec_blog/content/` `chmod a+w /Users/Will/Devel/tec_blog/content/`

+The second possibility is that the directory does not exist.
+For example, perhaps you typed in `/Users/Will/Devel/content`, forgetting the `tech_blog` part.